gbetorre/convenzioni/README.md

 * [0.2.2] (Sep 30, 2025) Implemented dynamic generation of dropdown lists
 * [0.2.1] (Sep 29, 2025) Presentation improvements
 * [0.2.0] (Sep 25, 2025) Presentation improvements
-* [0.1.9] (Sep 24, 2025) First implementation assignment contractors to an agreement
+* [0.1.9] (Sep 24, 2025) First implementation of assignment contractors to an agreement
 * [0.1.8] (Sep 23, 2025) Delegated convention management (viewing, entering, updating and so on) to a new controller component (Command)
 * [0.1.7] (Sep 22, 2025) Bugfix
 * [0.1.6] (Sep 18, 2025) Implemented footer